Blog

 You might notice your hairline is beginning to recede when:

-For some men, this type of hair loss appears at the crown of the head — the area right at the top of your head.
+For some men, a receding hairline begins to appear at the crown — the area right at the top of your head.
 If you’re going bald on top, you might notice your skin is visible through your hair when you look at the back of your head in the mirror.

-Just like a receding hairline, the easiest way to spot diffuse thinning is to see how your hair feels daily.
-Pay attention to what it feels like when you run your fingers through it, when you get out of the shower, or when you comb it.
+Just like a receding hairline, the easiest way to spot diffuse thinning is pay attention to how your hair feels.
+What does it feel like when you run your fingers through it, when you get out of the shower, or when you comb it?

 If your hair looks and feels thinner, it could be the result of male pattern baldness.

-Slow-growing hair could be one of the early signs of balding.
+But, anecdotal evidence suggests that slow-growing hair could be an early sign of balding.
 Hair follicles age like the rest of the body and may grow at a slower rate later in life.

-However, male pattern baldness can affect hair count (the total number of hairs on your head or the density of hairs in any specific area).
-So you might find that it takes a little longer for hair to grow back to its usual look after a short haircut.
+Male pattern baldness can affect hair count (the total number of hairs on your head or the density of hairs in any specific area).
+So you might find it takes a little longer for hair to grow back after a short haircut.
+In some cases, it may not grow back as thick as it once was.

 A partner, friend, or barber might be able to see places on your head that you just can’t, like the crown or back of your head.
 If they see your head regularly, they’re likely to notice a change.

-Nobody knows the top of your head better than your go-to barber.
-And if it turns out you are starting to lose hair, they can probably recommend other hairstyles to help your hair appear fuller or conceal thin spots.
+If it turns out you are starting to lose hair, your barber can probably recommend hairstyles to help your hair appear fuller or conceal thin spots.

 If you’re really concerned about hair loss, you can take pictures of your hairline or the top of your head every few months in the same lighting conditions to see if your hairline is receding.